holypeachy/PokerProto/README.md

 # 🍑 PokerProto / PokerAI - Texas Hold 'em game prototype.
+> ⛔ On Hold
+> 10/4/2025 - After a long break from this project (I was pretty burned out) I am coming back to it.
+I reviewed my planned architecture and realized my "Game Manager" is more of a Game Engine, this is because it's pretty complex so I have moved on to work on the game engine separately to focus better on it. <b>[Poker Engine](https://github.com/holypeachy/PokerEngine)</b>
+> As of this writing I have not started writing code for it.
+The architecture I had come up with is solid but I made a few tweaks.
 #### A basic Texas Hold 'em game that implements my [PokerAlgo](https://github.com/holypeachy/PokerAlgo) for determining winners and calculating winning chances.
 The project is meant to help me figure out the game logic as well as build a framework I can use to create an AI.
 - The game logic for the poker game I am working on.
 - Will implement a Poker AI using a genetic algorithm.